Elisabeth van Houts

 Elisabeth Maria Cornelia van Houts, Lady Baker, (born 1952) is a Dutch-born British historian specializing in medieval European history.
 Van Houts was born in Zaandam in the Netherlands.
 She married historian Sir John Baker in 2010.

-She is an honorary professor of medieval European history in the Faculty of History and a Fellow of Emmanuel College, Cambridge.
+Van Houts is an honorary professor of medieval European history in the Faculty of History and a Fellow of Emmanuel College, Cambridge.

 Van Houts was elected a Fellow of the Royal Historical Society in 1983.
 She has published and lectured on Anglo-Norman history, medieval historiography and literature and the history of gender in the Middle Ages.
 She has been an expert panellist on the radio programme In Our Time for the 12th-century Renaissance and the Domesday Book.
 She was elected a Fellow of the British Academy in 2024.